Number Prologues, Epilogues, and Intra-Texts

 (Prologue.1)

 If you want to cite a particular line in the prologue, add anchors to the prologue and point to the anchors using the <ptr> element.
 For the digital edition, LEMDO will create a direct link to the first anchor.
-For the print edition, LEMDO will calculate and add line numbers.
+For the print edition, LEMDO will generate a citation using the xml:id.

 In this second example, the editor treats the opening chorus of Henry V as the first scene of Act 1.
 Which choice you make as editor depends on how much you choose to follow the early editions and what argument you want to make about the relationship between the chorus and the act that follows (i.e., is the chorus preliminary to the act or is the chorus an integral part of the act?)